-Krishan has worked Northern Ireland’s arts and cultural sector almost a decade following graduating with an undergraduate & masters degree at Queens University Belfast.
-Krishan joined ArtsEkta as a volunteer in 2009 and after working for some time across the arts and cultural sector in London, he took up position as Project Manager in 2015, responsible for all the company’s major cultural programmes.
+Krishan has worked Northern Ireland’s arts and cultural sector for over a decade following graduating from Queens University in 2009.
+Krishan joined ArtsEkta in 2009 as a volunteer, and after some time working across the cultural sector in London, he took up post as Project Manager in 2015, responsible for all the company’s major cultural programmes.
 In 2010, he was selected as part of Belfast Media Group's Top 40 under 40 celebrating those that contribute to the social, economic and political life of Belfast.
 Krishan currently works on the development and production of participatory creative arts projects, events and festivals, particularly in the outdoor arts sector.
 Since 2014, he has been Creative Producer of the Belfast Mela - the largest festival of world cultures in Ireland – and has led its growth to a signature event for the city, with an annual budget of over £350,000 and audiences of over 60,000 people.
-In 2015 he was responsible for co producing one of the largest outdoor theatre events ever to take place in Belfast - 'Nine Nights' which played out to an audience of 7,000 people.
+In 2015 he was responsible for co-producing one of the largest outdoor theatre events ever to take place in Belfast - 'Nine Nights' which played out to an audience of 7,000 people.
 Krishan currently works with Arts Council Ireland to offer mentoring support for emerging festival producers and organisations across the island as part of the Arts Agility Scheme.